Don't Call It

 In the late 1980’s a now-defunct Wellesley company, Bislett Sports International, produced 300 pairs of the original Bislett pants.
 A quarter of a century and countless winter miles later, those originals have proved durable enough for the extremely long haul.
 So much so that in 2014 Tracksmith reintroduced them to our running rotation, mixing modern detailing with the unimprovable qualities of the originals.

 "These water-repellent running pants combine details both retro (stirrups!) and modern (smartphone pocket!).
 Calf zips make for easy removal once you’re warmed up."

-The biggest upgrade we made over the original Bislett pants is the fabric.
-Our Bisletts are constructed from our Swiss-made, lightweight, four-way Eliot Stretch material–the same Dryskin we use in our best-selling Longfellow Shorts and Eliot Track Jacket.
-When the Bislett was first made this material tech was the stuff of dreams, now it’s a reality.
-Moisture wicking, abrasion resistant, and ducks only wish water rolled off their backs so well.
+The biggest upgrade we made to the originals is in the fabric.
+Our Bislett Pants are constructed from an innovative Swiss-made, four-way stretch dryskin fabric.
+Back in the 1980's this material technology was the stuff of dreams.
+Now it’s a reality: moisture wicking, abrasion resistant, and ducks only wish water rolled off their backs so well.
 Critics agree we’ve hit on something magical here.

 While stirrups may seem anachronistic, they serve an essential purpose: holding the pant legs in place for extra protection in nastier conditions.

 There’s any number of reasons a runner needs to remove their pants without taking off their shoes.
 And yet too many pants have short zippers that just won’t allow it.
 Our Bisletts have high and long ankle zippers for this specific purpose.

 As runners, we know how many ways a pocket can go wrong.
 That’s why we took such pains to make ours right.
 The minimal side-seam pocket on the Bislett was designed to fit your iPhone, keys or credit cards.